tguerin/alchemy-sdk-kotlin/README.md

 }
 ```

 The websocket will automatically close if no subscriber is registered.
+Also it will transparently
+resubscribe to previous topics when websocket is reconnected.

 Have a look at the [e2e tests](./alchemy-core/src/test/kotlin/com/alchemy/sdk/core/e2e) for samples.